 Vicky Barnsley (Howard) OBE

-Charles Gurassa has 35 years' experience in the travel and tourism industry.
-A former Chief Executive of Thomson Travel Group and Senior Executive at Thomas Cook and British Airways, he is also a former Deputy Chairman of the National Trust.
-He is currently Chairman of Channel 4 and of Genesis Housing Association, Deputy Chairman at easyJet plc and the Senior Independent Director of Merlin Entertainments plc.
+Charles Gurassa has 40 years' experience in the travel and tourism industry.
+He is a former Chief Executive of Thomson Travel Group, Executive Chairman of TUI Northern Europe and Director of TUI AG, and prior to that a Senior Executive at Thomas Cook and British Airways.
+He is also a former Deputy Chairman of the National Trust and former Chairman of Genesis Housing Association.
+He is currently Chairman of Channel 4, Chairman of Oxfam GB, Chairman of Great Rail Journeys, and Chairman of the Migration Museum.
 Charles chairs English Heritage's Remuneration and Appointments Committee and is a Director of English Heritage Trading Limited.

 Professor Ronald Hutton